Probate Q&A Series

 Short Answer

-Usually, a spouse can physically serve as the witness on a receipt and refunding agreement in North Carolina, but it is often a bad idea if the spouse could benefit from the estate distribution or if the Clerk of Superior Court expects a “disinterested” witness.
+Usually, a spouse can physically serve as the witness on a receipt and refunding agreement in North Carolina, but it is often a bad idea if the spouse could benefit from the estate distribution or if the Clerk of Superior Court or personal representative expects a “disinterested” witness.
 A safer approach is to use an adult witness with no stake in the estate and who is not married to anyone who has a stake.
 If the form is being filed with the estate (or reviewed by the Clerk), using a disinterested witness helps avoid delays and re-signing.

 Understanding the Problem